-The RISE Fellows Program is accepting applications for our 2019 class.
-This program is a partnership of RISE San Diego and the Leadership Institute at the University of San Diego School of Leadership and Education Sciences.
-RISE’s unique goal and commitment is to help identify and empower a generation of leaders who will not only bring our urban communities up, but who will also bring them together.
+On October 14, 2019, RISE San Diego will begin accepting applications for our 2020 RISE Urban Leadership Fellows class.
+This program is a partnership of RISE San Diego and the Leadership Institute at the University of San Diego School of Leadership and Education Sciences (SOLES).
+RISE’s unique goal and commitment is to help identify and empower a generation of leaders who will not only bring our urban communities up, but also bring them together.
 Learn more by reviewing our full program description.

 - Provide clear and convincing evidence of strong roots and enduring commitment to an urban community of San Diego.